-(b) the Directors have selected such accounting policies and applied them consistentlyand made judgements and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company at the end of financial year and theprofit and loss of the Company for the period;
+(ii) the directors had selected such accounting policies and applied them consistentlyand made judgements and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company as at March 312021 and of the profit ofthe Company for the year ended on that date;

-(c) the Directors have taken proper and sufficient care for the maintenance ofadequate accounting records in accordance with the provisions of the Act for safeguarding theassets of the Company and for preventing and detecting fraud andother irregularities;
+(iii) that the Directors have taken proper and sufficient care for the maintenance ofadequate accounting records in accordance with the provisions of the Companies Act 2013for safeguarding the assets of the Company and for preventing and detecting fraud andother irregularities;

-(d) the Directors have prepared the annual accounts on a going concern' basis;
+(iv) the annual accounts have been prepared on a going concern basis;

-(e) the Directors have laid down internal financial controls to be followed by theCompany and that such internal financial controls are adequate and are operatingeffectively; and
+(v) that the Directors had laid down internal financial controls to be followed by theCompany and that such internal financial controls are adequate and were operatingeffectively; and

-(f) the Directors have devised proper systems to ensure compliance with provisions ofall applicable laws and that such systems are adequate and operating effectively.
+(vi) that the Directors had devised proper systems to ensure compliance with theprovisions of all applicable laws and that such systems were adequate and operatingeffectively.

 The Board of Directors wishes to place on record their gratitude to the CentralGovernment State Governments Company's Bankers Customers dealers and other businessassociates for the assistance co-operation and encouragement they extended to theCompany.
 Your Directors wish to whole heartedly thank the employees for their sincere anddevoted contribution to the company's continued performance.
-Your Directors are thankfulto the shareholders and deposit holders for their continued patronage.

 Your Directors are thankful to the shareholders and deposit holders for their continuedpatronage.